davidji/roundbot/hardware/controller/30x70-motor-controller.md

 VS = 1.24*(R4+R7)/R4 + VD1
    = 6.865V

-That's not ideal, but OK.
+That's OK.
 Also, If I choose R2 = 68K

 VS2 = The minimum switch on voltage
     = 1.24*(R4+R2)/R4
     = 6.861V

 which matches very closely.

+The cathode current for IC1 (TS432A) is determined by R1.
+It needs to be > 80uA.
+The maximum value for R1 at 6.6V is then 82K.
+I seem to be getting away with less - and that's because the typical minimum is actually 20uA, but there's no point relying on that.

+The application circuit for the TS43A most like mine is the series pass regulator - because there's in effect no load.
+It has a capacitor between the cathode and reference, which wasn't in my first version of the design.